zoharsan/snowtire/README.md

 ### Additional handy commands

-- To delete the image.
+- To delete the container.
 WARNING: If you do this, you will lose any notebook, and any work you have saved or done within the container.
 ```
 docker rm spare-0
 ```